Ichi (film): Plot

-She is befriended by a travelling samurai Toma Fujihira, who tells her that he rescued her from bandits (in fact, it was Ichi who saved them both by killing the bandits).
+She is befriended by a traveling samurai Toma Fujihira, who tells her that he rescued her from bandits (in fact, it was Ichi who saved them both by killing the bandits).
 They travel to a town run by the Shirakawa, a Yakuza family who are plagued by the Banki-to, a group of mercenaries.
-This group is led by Banki, an evil man who is excellent in sword fighting but who has a disfigured face.
+This group is led by Banki, an evil man who is excellent in sword fighting but has a disfigured face.
 Ichi is befriended by Kotaro, a boy who lives with his drunkard father.